starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

 as part of the internal implementation of the contract's function.

-In our case, the contract has two external functions: ``increase_balance`` reads the current value of balance from the storage, adds the given amount to it and writes the new value back to storage.
+In our case, the contract has two external functions: ``increase_balance`` reads the current value of balance from the storage, adds the given amount, and writes the new value back to storage.
 ``get_balance`` simply reads the balance and returns its value.

 .. _view_decorator:

 The ``@view`` decorator is identical to the ``@external`` decorator.
-The only difference is that the method is *annotated* as a method that only queries the state rather than modifying it.
+The only difference is that the ``@view``method is *annotated* as a method that only queries the state rather than modifying it.
-Note that in the current version this is not enforced by the compiler.
+Note that in the current version, this is not enforced by the compiler.

 Implicit arguments:
 *******************

 Consider the three implicit arguments: ``storage_ptr``, ``pedersen_ptr`` and ``range_check_ptr``:

-1. You should be familiar with ``pedersen_ptr``, which allows to compute the Pedersen hash function, and ``range_check_ptr``, which allows to compare integers.
-    But it seems that the contract doesn't use any hash function or integer comparison, so why are they needed?
-    The reason is that storage variables require these implicit arguments in order to compute the actual memory address of this variable.
-This may not be needed in simple variables such as ``balance``, but with maps (see :ref:`storage_maps`) computing the Pedersen hash is part of what ``read()`` and ``write()`` do.
+1. You should be familiar with ``pedersen_ptr``, computes the Pedersen hash function, and ``range_check_ptr``, which compares integers.
+But, it seems that the contract doesn't use any hash function or integer comparison, so why are they needed?
+The reason is that storage variables require these implicit arguments to compute the actual memory address of this variable.
+This may not be needed in simple variables such as ``balance``, but with maps (see :ref:`storage_maps`), computing the Pedersen hash is part of what ``read()`` and ``write()`` do.
-2.  ``storage_ptr`` is a new primitive unique to StarkNet contracts (it doesn't exist in Cairo) it allows the code to talk with the contract's storage.
+2.  ``storage_ptr`` is a new primitive unique to StarkNet contracts (it doesn't exist in Cairo); it allows the code to talk with the contract's storage.
 This is also an implicit argument of ``read()`` and ``write()`` (this time, for more obvious reasons).

 Programming without hints:
 **************************

 If you are familiar with programming in Cairo, you are probably familiar with :ref:`hints <hints>`.
 Unfortunately (or fortunately, depending on your personal opinion), using hints in StarkNet is not possible.
-This is due to the fact that the contract's author, the user invoking the function and the operator running it are likely to be different entities:
+This is due to the fact that the contract's author, the user invoking the function, and the operator running it are likely to be different entities:

 1. The operator cannot run arbitrary python code due to security concerns.
 2. The user won't be able to verify that the operator ran the hint the contract author supplied.
-3. It is not possible to prove that nondeterministic code *failed*, since you should either prove you executed the hint or prove that for any hint the code would've failed.
+3. It is not possible to prove that nondeterministic code *failed* -- since you should either prove you executed the hint or prove that, for any hint, the code would have failed.

-For efficiency, hints are still used by the standard library functions, through a mechanism of whitelisting (a function is whitelisted by an operator if it agrees to run it, when it knows that it can run its hints successfully.
-It doesn't have to do with the question of the soundness of the library function, which should be verified separately).
+For efficiency, hints are still used by the standard library functions.

+A function may be whitelisted by an operator if they agree to run it, i.e., when it knows that it can run its hints successfully.

+NB this does not guarantee the soundness of the library function, which should be verified separately.

-This means that not all the Cairo library functions can be used when writing a StarkNet contract.
-See
+This means that not all the Cairo library functions can be used when writing a StarkNet contract, only those on the list.
+See `here <https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/starknet/security/starknet_common.cairo>`_ for a list of the whitelisted library functions.
-`here <https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/starknet/security/starknet_common.cairo>`_
-for a list of the whitelisted library functions.